Signs Of Over Watering New Grass

 2.)
 Thatch Build Up

 Over-watering prevents beneficial organisms from breaking down the thatch and causes shallow roots that leads to thatch buildup.
 Thatch is a layer of partially decomposed plant material, roots and stolons that forms a dense mat on the soil surface.
 If the thatch is more than 3/4 inch thick, it prevents oxygen from reaching grass roots and promotes a habitat for fungal and insect pests.
-Remove thick thatch with a power rake or rotary mower attachment in early spring.
+Remove thick thatch with a power rake or rotary mower attachment in early spring as part of your lawn maintenance.

 Some weeds thrive in over-watered areas that are too wet for healthy grass growth.
 For example: